narimanInrap/AGT/help/en/source/index.rst

 * 642039.58235000 7097622.05660000 29.98 1.00 15: 32: 41.699
 * 642039.67784000 7097621.93750000 30.18 1.02 15: 32: 42.071

-You have to specify the coordinate system used during the acquisition.
+The user has to specify the coordinate system used during the survey.

 \ **Processing** \

-The processing module estimate the apparent electrical conductivity values based on the solution of the integrals and the Hankel transform (Thiesson et al., 2014).
+The processing module estimates the apparent electrical conductivity values based on the solution of the integrals and the Hankel transform (Thiesson et al., 2014).
 This solution takes into account the height of the device and the coils configuration.
-It can therefore be applied regardless of the type of soil studied (valid in salty soil contexts).
+It can therefore be applied regardless of the type of soil studied even valid in salty soil contexts.

 McNeill J.D., 1980 - Electromagnetic terrain conductivity measurement at low induction number, technical note TN6, Geonics Ltd, Toronto, 15p.

 Thiesson J., Kessouri P., Schamper C., Tabbagh A., 2014 - Calibration of frequency-domain electromagnetic devices used in near-surface surveying.
 Near Surface Geophysics, 12, 481-491.

 .. index:: code source